fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 ### Pointer Arithmetic
 You can increment or decrement pointers by an offset to access memory adjacent to the pointer.
 Don't go out of bounds.
 ### Passing Arrays as Arguments
-Arrays are baessed by reference but array items are passed by value.
-This means there will be pointer decay and the size of the the array is lost when passed to a function.
+Arrays are passed by reference but array items are passed by value.
+This means there will be pointer decay and the size of the array is lost when passed to a function.
 ### Common Array Errors in C
 Do not overrun array limits due to no out of bounds checking and the size of an array must be known at compile time.
 ### Strings